Improved Regret Bounds for Gaussian Process Upper Confidence Bound in Bayesian Optimization: Discussions

 \section{Discussions}

 Below, we discuss the limitations of our results and outline possible directions for future research. \begin{itemize} \item \textbf{Optimality.} Based on the $\Omega(\sqrt{T})$ lower bound on the expected regret provided by \citet{scarlett2018tight}, we conjecture that our $\tilde{O}(\sqrt{T})$ high-probability regret bound for GP-UCB is near-optimal.
 However, it is not straightforward to extend the lower bound for the expected regret in \citep{scarlett2018tight} to a high probability result.
 Specifically, the lower bound in \citep{scarlett2018tight} is quantified by a mutual information term (Lemma~4 in \citep{scarlett2018tight}); however, to our knowledge, the technique used to handle this term appears to be specific to the expected regret setting.
-We believe that the rigorous optimality argument for the Bayesian high probability regret is an important direction for future research. \item \textbf{Smoothness condition.} In our result for the Matérn kernel, we require an additional smoothness constraint to obtain a $\tilde{O}(\sqrt{T})$ regret bound.
-To overcome this issue in our proof, we believe that we need stronger regularity conditions on the sample path around the maximizer than those assumed in \lemref{lem:maximum}. \item \textbf{Extension to the expected regret.} Our regret bounds involve regularity constants that depend on the sample path.
+We believe that the rigorous optimality argument for the Bayesian high probability regret is an important direction for future research. \item \textbf{Smoothness condition.} In our result for the Matérn kernel, we require an additional smoothness constraint to obtain a $\tilde{O}(\sqrt{T})$ regret bound\footnote{For simplicity, in \thmref{thm:cr_gp-ucb}, we focus on the setting where the resulting regret becomes $\tilde{O}(\sqrt{T})$ under $\matk$.
+This arises the requirement of the additional smoothness condition $2\nu + d \leq \nu^2$.
+On the other hand, we can also apply the same technique even under $2\nu + d > \nu^2$.
+In this case, resulting regret becomes strictly larger than $\tilde{O}(\sqrt{T})$, while it is strictly smaller than $\tilde{O}(T^{\frac{\nu+d}{2\nu+d}})$ of the original GP-UCB's analysis.} To overcome this issue in our proof, we believe that we need stronger regularity conditions on the sample path around the maximizer than those assumed in \lemref{lem:maximum}. \item \textbf{Extension to the expected regret.} Our regret bounds involve regularity constants that depend on the sample path.
 However, to our knowledge, there is no existing research that rigorously analyzes how these constants depend on the confidence level $\dGP$.
 This makes it difficult to obtain the expected regret guarantees as with the original GP-UCB, whose expected regret bounds are established by properly decreasing the confidence level as a function of $T$ (e.g., \citep{paria2020flexible,takeno2023-randomized}).
 To overcome this issue, further analysis for \lemref{lem:maximum}, or another idea to quantify the sample path regularities, is required.